vahtyah/LeetCodeSolutions/Searching/Depth-First Search/README.md

 [0100.
 Same Tree](/Searching%2FDepth-First%20Search%2F0100.%20Same%20Tree): Determine if two binary trees are structurally identical

+[0101.
+Symmetric Tree](/Searching%2FDepth-First%20Search%2F0101.%20Symmetric%20Tree): Check if a binary tree is mirror-symmetrical

 [0104.
 Maximum Depth of Binary Tree](/Searching%2FDepth-First%20Search%2F0104.%20Maximum%20Depth%20of%20Binary%20Tree): Find the maximum depth of a binary tree

 [0226.
 Invert Binary Tree](/Searching%2FDepth-First%20Search%2F0226.%20Invert%20Binary%20Tree): Reverse left and right subtrees of each node in a binary tree